Cameras & Video

 The second is a 55-200mm telephoto zoom that has an angle of view equivalent to that of a 82-300mm lens on a full-frame 35mm digital camera.
 I bought this as a more powerful zoom while my other lens was at Nikon being repaired.
 For around $150, this lens was a great deal, especially since it also has vibration reduction.
 The only issue is that the limited wide angle means you can’t take pictures very close, so you end up swapping lenses often, something I don’t really like to do when I’m out and about.

 Unfortunately, my D80 displayed a flashing Err message the last few times I turned it on, and it will no longer autofocus or save images to the flash card.
 Most likely, this is a problem with the Aperture Control Unit, a common issue with this model.
-The camera not worth paying someone to repair, but I may try to fix it myself at some point.
-If so, I’ll post a video here.
-If I can’t fix it, then I may replace it with a used D90 which isn’t prone to the same failure.
-Someday I’d like to get a more modern full-frame DSLR, but I’ll stick with this one (or one like it) for the forseeable future.
-It’s still more capable than I am as a photographer, so there’s no much danger in me outgrowing it.
-And I can deal with the lenses I have for now.
-I’d love to get an 18-300mm at some point too, although these are still very pricey even in DX form.
+The camera not worth paying someone to repair, though, as they can now be had in good condition used for less than $100.
+In 2024, I finally bought a new D7500 as a replacement (see below) , and I still use the aforementioned lenses with this new body.
+I’d love to get an 18-300mm lens at some point too, although these are still very pricey even in DX form.

 I bought a Canon G10 in 2009 as a secondary camera that I could use when I didn’t feel like lugging my D80 around.
 Sort of half way between a DSLR and a simple point-and-shoot, the G10 has some advanced features like program mode and raw image capture, but doesn’t have interchangeable lenses or the ability to see through the lens via the viewfinder.
 Aside from my iPhone 6, I actually use the G10 more than any of my other cameras.
 I used to take lunch breaks to visit the Botanical Gardens when I worked in Berkeley, and I often took the G10 since it fit easily in my laptop bag.
 There have been very few situations where I couldn’t do what a DSLR would have enabled me to do.
 The only two things I wish this camera had are 1) an articulated LCD screen, and 2) 1080p HD video capability.
 The G11 model that came out shortly after I bought this one had an articulated screen, but I think you have to jump forward to the G15 to get the full HD video.
-I’d love to have the newer G7 X Mark II which I could also use for videos, but they’re still a little pricey.
+In 2019, I replaced this camera with the newer G7 X Mark II (see below) which I also use for making YouTube videos.